ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-query-language-&-relational-databases.md

 📌 A data warehouse can be created out of a data lake.

+Apache Hive is an example of data warehouse which has been around since 2010.
+BigQuery by Google is another example releasing around the same time around, Redshift by Amazon arrived a couple of years later to handle big data, although Amazon RDS existed since 2009.

+One can [migrate data warehouses to Google BigQuery (GBQ)](https://docs.cloud.google.com/bigquery/docs/migration/migration-overview).
+There are similarities and differences in SQL syntax between GBQ and data warehouses like [Amazon Redshift](https://docs.cloud.google.com/bigquery/docs/migration/redshift-sql), [Snowflake](https://docs.cloud.google.com/bigquery/docs/migration/snowflake-sql), [Hive](https://docs.cloud.google.com/bigquery/docs/migration/hive-sql) etc..

 -----

 Data must be loaded into the data warehouse.
 The process of extracting raw data from multiple sources, transforming the data and then loading transformed data into the warehouse is called ETL (extract, transform, load).
 ETL is typically used to integrate structured data from multiple sources into a predefined schema.

 <img width="335" height="109" alt="rs1" src="https://github.com/user-attachments/assets/7bde3210-6456-42df-9f44-36acd638a584" />

+# Data Model

 **Data modeling** in a data warehouse organizes data into dimensions and facts.
 There are two schema kinds of data modeling - snowflake schema and star schema.
 It requires the tables to be classified as either dimension or fact.
 Dimension tables describe business entities — the things we model.
 Entities can include products, people, places, and concepts including time itself.
 Fact tables store observations or events, and can be sales orders, stock balances, exchange rates, temperatures, etc. A fact table contains dimension key that relate to dimension tables, and (numeric) measure columns.